MilesCranmer/PySR/README.md

 # TODO

-- [ ] Write our own tree copy operation; deepcopy() is the slowest operation by far.
 - [ ] Consider adding mutation for constant<->variable
 - [ ] Use NN to generate weights over all probability distribution conditional on error and existing equation, and train on some randomly-generated equations
 - [ ] Performance:
     - [ ] Use an enum for functions instead of storing them?
     - Current most expensive operations:
         - [ ] Calculating the loss function - there is duplicate calculations happening.
-        - [ ] Declaration of the weights array every iteration
+        - [x] Declaration of the weights array every iteration
+- [x] Write our own tree copy operation; deepcopy() is the slowest operation by far.
 - [x] Hyperparameter tune
 - [x] Create a benchmark for accuracy
 - [x] Add interface for either defining an operation to learn, or loading in arbitrary dataset.